 Welcome to the Florida Review & Travel Guide

-Are you one of nearly 95 million people planning a Florida vacation this year?
+Are you one of over 112 million people planning a Florida vacation this year?

 In 2007 there were just under 85 million tourists to Florida, around 85% of them were from the US with the remainder mainly from Canada, Germany and the UK.

 This figure dropped a bit in 2008 and 2009 but Florida still remained a top holiday destination and by 2010 that number had climbed back to 82.3 million.
 In 2011, around 87.3 million visitors came to Florida, a new record and then in 2012 it jumped to 91.4 million.
 Also in 2012 Brazilians overtook the visitors from the UK to become the second most popular foreign holidaymaker nation visiting Florida.